 What’s you’re writing schedule like?
 Are you super regimented, butt-in-chair every day, tip-tapping away for hours, or an airy-fairy ‘when the muse strikes’ sort of a person?

 I try to put in a few hours every evening.
 Truth is, I’m terrible at sticking to it and I’m easily distracted.
-I need to work on my focus a little. (a lot) (I mean, A LOT)
+I need to work on my focus a little (a lot) (I mean, A LOT).

 What’s your number one piece of advice for anyone reading this who is considering going the indie route?

 Expect not to sell many at first.
-The Andy Weir’s of this world are a rare thing, so concentrate on publishing book after book and building you fan base and list, that way you can get to a point where something you release has a better than good chance of shifting a few copies.
-I go on places like KBoards and see so much impatience and unrealistic expectations because of the success stories.
+The Andy Weir’s of this world are a rare thing, so concentrate on publishing book after book and building your fan base and list, that way you can get to a point where something you release has a better than good chance of shifting a few copies.
+I go to places like KBoards and see so much impatience and unrealistic expectations because of the success stories.
 ‘Oh, I’ve been publishing for four months but Ridley Scott has yet to call!
 What am I doing wrong?!’
 Be realistic, think long-term, and remember to actually try to write well; speed isn’t everything.
 Oh, that’s another bugbear; a regular release schedule is really important for an indie, but don’t think you have to be able to write a book a month, otherwise you’re useless.
 It’s not true.